-Widespread adoption of quality seed treatments in soybeans has led to increasingly early planting of soybeans by growers across the midwestern United States.
-For example, in 2021 by May 2, Illinois growers had completed 41% of soybean planting, compared to 14% average for the previous 5 years.1
+- Widespread adoption of soybean seed treatments has led to an increase in early soybean planting by growers across the midwestern United States.
+As an example, Illinois growers planted 41% of the soybean crop by May 2, 2021, compared to the five-year average of 14%.1

-Early in the planting season, growers are often faced with the decision of whether to plant corn or soybeans first.
+- Early in the planting season, growers are often faced with the decision of whether to plant corn or soybean first.

-This research was conducted with a goal of understanding the risks and benefits of planting corn and soybeans at various timings throughout the spring.
+- This research was conducted with a goal of understanding the risks and benefits of planting corn and soybean at various timings throughout the spring.

 RESEARCH SITE DETAILS

-Corn and soybeans were planted on simultaneous dates in both 2020 and 2021.
+- Corn and soybean were planted on simultaneous dates across two growing seasons.

 In both 2020 and 2021, heavy frost reduced the soybean stands in the earliest planting dates.

-These data support the increasingly accepted practice of planting soybeans early in the growing season and waiting until conditions are more favorable for planting corn.
+- These data support the increasingly accepted practice of planting soybean early in the growing season while waiting until conditions are more favorable for planting corn.

-Generally, soybeans can be planted when soil moisture conditions are satisfactory, regardless of soil temperature and weather forecast.
-Corn, however, should only be planted when soil conditions (temperature and moisture) and the weather forecast are favorable.
+- As a general rule, soybean seed can be planted when soil moisture conditions are satisfactory, regardless of soil temperature and weather forecast.